kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Also see the docs for [pull requests review process](https://kubernetes.io/docs/contribute/review/reviewing-prs/) and [reviewing a pull request](https://kubernetes.io/docs/contribute/review/for-approvers/#reviewing-a-pr).

 **Work closely with the [SIG Docs Blogs](https://github.com/kubernetes/community/tree/master/sig-docs/blog-subproject) team.** These are the folks responsible for editorial reviews (and sometimes tech reviews) of Kubernetes blogs.
-The Comms lead should plan to regulary share updates on blog status and review timelines with the blog reviewers via `#sig-docs-blogs` and during sig-docs meetings.
+The Comms lead should plan to regularly share updates on blog status and review timelines with the blog reviewers via `#sig-docs-blogs` and during sig-docs meetings.

 Each blog should pass 2 official reviews, an editorial review and tech review.
 Anyone is open to do an "informal" review on any blog and leave suggestions.
 As part of the comms team, it's encouraged (but not required) to help reviews blogs for both editorial and technical correctness if you have time.